Public Safety Parking Services

 - The Partnership School parking lots (next to and behind the Education building)

-- Holt Arena visitor loops (located on the north side)
+- Holt Arena visitor loop (located on the north side)

 - ISU Meridian Clinic or Visitor Parking